-Press the SET/RND button a second time to stop Ran-The radio uses the following limits for file systems: dom Play.
+Press the SET/RND button a second time to stop Random Play.

 Notes On Playing MP3 Files

 The radio can play MP3 files; however, acceptable MP3 file recording media and formats are limited.
 When writing MP3 files, pay attention to the following restrictions.